Alabama's congressional map is struck down again for diluting Black voters' power

 "We are not aware of any other case in which a state legislature — faced with a federal court order declaring that its electoral plan unlawfully dilutes minority votes and requiring a plan that provides an additional opportunity district — responded with a plan that the state concedes does not provide that district," said U.S. Circuit Judge Stanley Marcus, U.S. District Judge Anna Manasco and U.S. District Judge Terry Moorer.
 "The law requires the creation of an additional district that affords Black Alabamians, like everyone else, a fair and reasonable opportunity to elect candidates of their choice.
 The 2023 Plan plainly fails to do so."

-For the 2024 elections, the judges have assigned court-appointed experts to draw a new map that includes two districts where Black voters have a realistic opportunity of electing their preferred candidate.
+For the 2024 elections, the judges have assigned court-appointed experts to draw three potential maps that each include two districts where Black voters have a realistic opportunity of electing their preferred candidate.
+Those redistricting proposals are due to the court by Sept.
+25.

-All sides in this case will be able to challenge the map produced by the court's "special master" and cartographer, the judges have said.
+All sides in this case will be able to challenge the proposals produced by the court's "special master" and cartographer, the judges have said.
+A hearing on any objections is tentatively set for Oct.
+3.

 And the state of Alabama has previously signaled in court filings it would appeal this kind of ruling to the U.S. Supreme Court, where a majority of justices upheld the panel's order in June.